A 2-Hour Working Session for Founders Preparing to Raise Capital

 The Myth of the Warm Referral

-The most common belief we encounter goes something like this: if I can get one good introduction to the right investor, everything will follow.
+One of the most common beliefs founders carry into a raise is this: if I can get one good introduction to the right investor, everything will follow.

 The Hidden Cost of the Wrong Meetings